The world is not adapting fast enough to the climate crisis, UN reports

 Roughly 79% of all countries have adopted at least one adaptation plan, policy or strategy to stem the impact, a 7% increase since 2020.
 Meanwhile, 9% of countries that don't currently have a plan or policy in place are in the process of developing one.

 But the report says implementation of these adaptation measures is stalling.
-A separate UNEP report found that 15 major economies will continue to produce roughly 110% more coal, oil, and gas in 2030 than what's necessary to limit warming to 1.5 degrees, which will worsen climate change-fueled extreme weather events and make adaptation all the more critical.
+A separate UNEP report found the world will continue to produce roughly 110% more coal, oil, and gas in 2030 than what's necessary to limit warming to 1.5 degrees, which will worsen climate change-fueled extreme weather events and make adaptation all the more critical.

 At a forum on vulnerable countries at COP26 this week, UN Secretary-General António Guterres called on wealthy nations, banks and shareholders to "allocate half their climate finance to adaptation" and "offer debt relief" for low-income nations.

-Note: Correction: This story has been updated to note that UNEP production gap report used the plans of 15 major economies to derive an estimate for the world's future fossil fuel production.